Shaaali/identity-apps/docs/guides/applications/oidc/discover-oidc-configs.md

 ## What's next?
 Now you've added login to your application with Asgardeo.
 You also can:
-- <a :href="$withBase('/guides/applications/oidc/implement-auth-code-with-pkce')">Explore OpenID Connect authentication flow in depth</a>
+- <a :href="$withBase('/guides/applications/oidc/implement-auth-code-with-pkce')">Explore the OpenID Connect authentication flow in depth</a>
 - <a :href="$withBase('/references/app-settings/oidc-settings-for-app')">Configure advanced OpenID Connect settings</a>